obar1/0to100/README.md

 0 to 100 ... learn anything from safari books https://learning.oreilly.com/member/login/

-some as above but it can uses dome external lib to grab file from oreilly
+same as above but it can use some external lib to grab epub from oreilly

 current commands: